 DIVORCE - CHILD SUPPORT

-Whether you need to initiate a new complaint for child support, modify the Pennsylvania child support order already in place, or enforce an existing child support order, we will assist you.
+Whether you need to initiate a new complaint for child support, modify the Pennsylvania child support order already in place, or enforce an existing child support order, I will assist you.
 None of this can take place until the necessary paperwork is submitted to the court, so you must act quickly.

 The child support guidelines in Pennsylvania usually determine each parent’s financial obligations when a divorce or separation occurs.
 This consists of determining the monthly incomes or earning capacities of the child’s parents.
 This means that those persons without income can be assessed with an “earning capacity” – the equivalent to what he or she could earn based on their education, skills and previous employment.